Flow’s action decision tree

 Flow key branches

-• Command flow on the develop branch results into action ‘release development branch’.
+on the develop branch results into action ‘release development branch’. - Command

-• Command flow on the staging branch results into action ‘release staging branch’.
+on the staging branch results into action ‘release staging branch’. - Command

-• Command flow on the production or major branch results into command flow hotfix (see below).
+on the production or major branch results into commandflow hotfix

 Running Flow with a key branch argument results into similar actions.
 This works regardless of the current branch.

-• Command flow develop results into action ‘release development branch’.
+results into action ‘release development branch’. - Command

-• Command flow staging results into action ‘release staging branch’.
+results into action ‘release staging branch’. - Command

 Flow hotfixes and features